-Maybe you’ve picked up this paper for the crossword.
+Maybe you’ve clicked on our site for the crossword.
 Maybe you were interviewed, or know someone who was.

-Whatever your reasons for reading, this student paper was written for you.
+Whatever your reasons for reading, this student publication was written for you.

 It feels like now, more than ever, the news is difficult to watch.
 Everything feels far away, but close enough to make you wildly uncomfortable.